rahulmannepally/Project-ReactSkills/README.md

 <img width="347" alt="Screenshot 2023-03-24 at 11 21 21 AM" src="https://user-images.githubusercontent.com/39894688/227435987-03b3f77e-ec02-4e03-a764-04e730f58df4.png">
 <img width="347" alt="Screenshot 2023-03-24 at 11 21 37 AM" src="https://user-images.githubusercontent.com/39894688/227435998-838bcb1d-4e19-4a7b-8226-de69418d03f3.png">

+2. The <h4>Add-to-cart</h4> application is noted as Shop in this application.
+This application allows users to add items to a cart and view the total cost of the items in the cart.
+The application uses React to render the user interface and to keep track of the items in the cart.
+The application also uses a database to store the items in the cart.

-2. The <h4>Add-to-cart</h4> application is noted as Shop in this application and this application is built using all the concepts used in tic-tac-toe app and some of the other concepts like useRef, useReducer, useContext Hooks and React-Modal etc..
+The application is designed to be easy to use and to provide a convenient way for users to add items to a cart and to view the total cost of the items in the cart and the application is built using all the concepts used in tic-tac-toe app and some of the other concepts like useRef, useReducer, useContext Hooks and React-Modal etc..

 <img width="1276" alt="Screenshot 2023-03-24 at 11 23 13 AM" src="https://user-images.githubusercontent.com/39894688/227436419-10c86940-d960-4b14-a907-dd8447b21ca7.png">